appscode/blog/content/post/kubedb-v2024.08.16/index.md

 2. The field `db.spec.terminationPolicy` has been renamed to `db.spec.deletionPolicy`.

 3. The fields `db.spec.podTemplate.spec.resources` and `db.spec.podTemplate.spec.containerSecurityContext` have been moved under the `perconaxtradb` container in `db.spec.podTemplate.spec.containers[0]`.
-This `mariadb` container is the main database container for the MariaDB CRO.
+This `perconaxtradb` container is the main database container for the PerconaXtraDB CRO.

 4. All other changes to the `db.spec.podTemplate` can be found at the beginning of this document.